waiwera/waiwera/doc/user/setup_sources.rst

 Direction
 ---------

-By default, there is nothing to prevent a source from switching between production and injection during a simulation.
-The flow rate in a specified rate table may contain both positive and negative flow rates, although this is not common.
+As mentioned above (see :ref:`mixed_flow`), it is possible for a source's flow rate to change sign during a simulation.
+The flow rate in a specified rate table may contain both positive and negative flow rates, although this is not common (it could potentially be used e.g. for a production well which is shut in, and later used as an reinjection well).
 Deliverability and recharge source controls may give flow rates that change sign, if the pressure drops below (or rises above) the reference pressure.
-In the case of recharge this may happen naturally if, for example, pressures in a reservoir drop during production and rise again after production ceases.

 The flow rate may be limited to a particular direction by using a "direction" source control, via the **"direction"** value of the source.
 This is a simple string value which may be set to "production" or "out" if the flow rate should always remain negative, or to "injection" or "in" if the flow rate should always remain positive.